JEDEC SPHBM4 Standard Announced: HBM Moves Beyond Advanced Packaging

 SemiAnalysis

-SPHBM4 is a structural advance that decouples HBM from advanced packaging, expands HBM's addressable market to mid-tier chips and consumer GPUs, and initiates a substrate industry growth cycle driven by larger package footprints and glass substrate pull-forward.
+SPHBM4 decisively decouples HBM from advanced packaging, expands HBM's addressable market to mid-tier chips and consumer GPUs, and initiates a substrate growth cycle driven by larger package footprints and glass substrate pull-forward.

 Evolution: Consistent and bullish throughout; this thread is the initial published position.